Skip to main content

 The subject Civic Education at the advanced level comprises the following thematic sections within which pupils discuss European, global or intercultural issues, using examples of selected countries in Europe and the world:

-• ‘Social structure and social problems: causes and consequences of a social conflict in a selected country; and specific problems of migration to and within Europe;
+• ‘Social structure and social problems: causes and consequences of a social and economic conflict in a selected country; and specific problems of migration to and within Europe.

-• ‘Ethnic aspects of social life’: multiple levels of national identity: models of policy towards immigrants in European countries; social and cultural specificity of native autochthonous groups in selected regions of the world and various models of policy towards such groups;
+• ‘Ethnic aspects of social life’: multiple levels of national identity, based on the example of a European country: models of policy towards immigrants in European countries; social and cultural specificity of native autochthonous groups in selected regions of the world and various models of policy towards such groups.

 • International order’: types of international orders, and changes in the international order in the 21st century; globalisation and its impact; separatisms in the context of international law; international and ethnic conflicts in the non-EU part of Europe and other regions of the world; methods of resolving long-term conflicts between nations and countries; humanitarian aid, development cooperation, humanitarian intervention and peace mission; terrorism and strategies for combating terrorism; aims and activities of international, regional and sub-regional organisations and initiatives in the world; main peace and military missions, and the role of NATO.

-• European integration’: cultural and historic foundations of European unity; stages of European integration and key provisions of the Treaties on the European Communities and the European Union; legal character of the EU; aims and responsibilities of the EU institutions: EU budget and funds; principles of the eurozone; EU activities in various areas, including selected sectoral policy areas; global role of the EU; arguments on the future of the EU in terms of its structure, responsibilities and membership;
+• European integration’: cultural and historic foundations of European unity; stages of European integration and key provisions of the Treaties on the European Communities and the European Union; legal character of the EU; aims and responsibilities of the EU institutions: EU budget and funds; principles of the eurozone; EU activities in the areas of foreign policy, security and defence and other areas, including selected sectoral policies; global role of the EU; arguments on the future of the EU in terms of its structure, responsibilities and membership.

 • Education and science’: conditions of access to education in the EU, with examples of selected countries.

-Core curriculum contents for pupils enrolled in a general or technical secondary school on 1 September 2022 and in the subsequent years
+Core curriculum content for pupils enrolled in a general or technical secondary school on 1 September 2022 and in the subsequent years

 Subject “Civic Education”

-The section “Migrations and demography in Poland and the contemporary world” covers, for example: the concepts of migration, immigration, emigration and repatriation; causes and directions of migration flows in the contemporary world, with special regard to the evolving situation in Europe and the climate crisis; population decline and growth, and the relevance of population growth for development prospects of a country; and global demographic trends.
+The section “Migrations and demography in Poland and the contemporary world” covers, for example: the concepts of migration, immigration, emigration and repatriation; causes and directions of migration flows in the contemporary world, with special regard to the evolving situation in Europe and the climate crisis; and global demographic trends.

 As part of the section “Law”, pupils learn, for example, about sources of norms and basic principles underlying various legal systems; human rights and their link to the heritage of the Western civilisation; generations of human rights; the exercise of a selected fundamental freedom and the degree of its limitation determined by the rights of other people or public order.